-The cooling system in your vehicle is filled with DEX-COOL[®] engine coolant.
-This coolant is designed to remain in your vehicle for five years or 150,000 miles (240 000 km), whichever occurs first, if you add only DEX-COOL[®] extended life coolant.
+The cooling system in the vehicle is filled with DEX-COOL® engine coolant.
+This coolant is designed to remain in the vehicle for five years or 150,000 miles (240 000 km), whichever occurs first.

-The following explains your cooling system and how to add coolant when it is low.
-If you have a problem with engine overheating, see Engine Overheating on page 5-29.
+The following explains the cooling system and how to check and add coolant when it is low.
+If there is a problem with engine overheating, see EngineOverheating on page 5-27.